 If you’re an adult experiencing cloudy vision with sensitivity to light, you may be suffering from cataracts.
 There are many types of cataracts, although generally it affects both lenses in your eyes though at a different rate so you may feel that one eye is worse than the other.
 In many people, aging is the most likely cause but cataracts can also be caused by obesity and diabetes, high blood pressure, or due to long-term use of steroids.

-There are several tests doctors use to confirm the diagnosis, but the only way to remove cataracts is by surgery where your clouded natural lens will be replaced with a clear artificial lens called an intraocular lens (IOL).
+There are several tests doctors use to confirm the diagnosis, but the only way to remove cataracts is by corrective eye surgery where your clouded natural lens will be replaced with a clear artificial lens called an intraocular lens (IOL).
 This replacement is done to one eye at a time, usually four weeks apart.

 These days, cataract surgery is a common, everyday procedure that you don’t need to be afraid of.
 The American Society of Cataract and Refractive Surgery estimates cataract surgery’s success rate to be 98% or higher.
 To ease your mind further, read on to discover what goes on in a cataract surgery.

 Your doctor will take a measurement of your eye to determine the proper IOL focus.
 You will also be given eye drops to use pre-surgery.
 Inform your doctor of the medication you are taking because some of these may need to be stopped for a period of time before surgery.